History of the National Hockey League on United States television: 1980 (CBS)

-Since the NHL left CBS in 1972, the network has aired only one NHL contest: Game 6 of the Stanley Cup Finals between the Philadelphia Flyers and the New York Islanders on Saturday, May 24, 1980.
+Since the NHL left CBS in 1972, the network has aired only one NHL contest: game six of the Stanley Cup Final between the Philadelphia Flyers and the New York Islanders on Saturday, May 24, 1980.
 After the surprisingly high ratings of the Miracle on Ice at the 1980 Winter Olympics, CBS decided to carry the contest as part of its CBS Sports Spectacular.
 Dan Kelly, who at the time was also working for CBC (and had called the previous five games on that network) was called on to return to CBS' coverage.
 He shared these duties with Tim Ryan, who had left NBC for CBS in 1977.
 Lou Nanne, the then-general manager of the Minnesota North Stars, was the analyst.
 Kelly and Ryan split the first two periods, with Kelly calling the third period and, when the regulation ended 4–4, the overtime period as well.

 Between the end of regulation and the start of extra session, CBS switched to the Memorial Golf Tournament in Dublin, Ohio; the golf announcers repeatedly mentioned that the network would return to hockey in time for the start of overtime, which they did.
 The Islanders settled matters with a goal by Bobby Nystrom at 7:11 of the OT, capturing their first of their four consecutive Stanley Cups.

 Not only was it the last NHL contest on CBS (as of 2025), it was the last NHL contest on any US TV broadcast network for nearly a decade; not until 1990 did the NHL return to one of the major broadcast networks, when NBC carried the All-Star Game.